• Skip to primary navigation

 Claire

-These pumpkin spice oatmeal cookies have all the fall flavors, and make for a tasty (and healthy(ish!)) treat for adults and kids alike!
+These pumpkin spice oatmeal cookies combine delicious spices and sweetness, and make for a tasty fall cookie for adults and kids alike.
 Super easy to make in just 30 minutes!

 5 from 3 votes